itscodenation/curriculum-20-21/FLWI/units/skillsdays/skillsday3/README.md

 ## Overview

-Professional Skills days are a time for students to build their professional skills and develop work products like their LinkedIn, resume and online professional portfolio.
-Volunteers should feel comfortable sharing their experiences and the tools they use in their professional lives.
 The first part of this professional skills day will focus on resumes and the next half will focus on interviewing.

 ## Sessions